EricDohner/assess-fludyn/README.md

 Before you start: Make sure there's a subdirectory in assess_fludyn called "outdat."
 This code naturally requires flux_corrected_transport.c and flux_corrected_transport.h, which are included for ease of use.
 Those two are not my own work, of course.

+While the initial conditions are hardcoded in fludyntrans.c, this could easily be changed to read them from a file.
+This has not yet been implemented.

 "Make" compiles everything.

 "Make run" runs the program and uses gnuplot to create the animation.